Adjunct Faculty Guide

 Just because you're the only one in the front of the class doesn't mean that you're all alone.
 Below you will find a huge assortment of resources on refining your classroom skills.
 From online learning to understanding students for whom English is a foreign language, the information collected here is geared toward maintaining the sort of academic excellence that characterizes the Wagner School.

-The Center for Teaching Excellence (CTE) was developed in 2001 to assist instructors in improving learning.
+The Center for the Advancement of Teaching (CAT) was developed in 2001 to assist instructors in improving learning.
 All Adjuncts should explore this site, but new Adjuncts especially should make sure to avail themselves of the valuable information within.
 A number of the links on this page come from the CTE site

 - 1. To promote a view of teaching that links it to student learning and that defines excellence in teaching in terms of encouraging and facilitating the most ambitious learning